opentok/opentok-windows-sdk-samples/README.md

 This sample implements the capturer subsystem of a custom audio device (IAudioDevice) to record received audio to a wav file.

+### ClientObservability

+This sample shows how to leverage all the features related to client observability, both old and new:
+- Publisher stats
+- Subscriber Stats
+- RTC stats

 ## Development and Contributing

 Interested in contributing?
 We :heart: pull requests!
 See the